nasa/astrobee/tools/localization_analysis/readme.md

 # Package Overview
 The localization analysis package provides several tools for measuring localization performance as described below.

+## Usage Instructions
+For each tool and script, run `rosrun bag_processing tool_or_script_name -h` for further details and usage instructions.

 # Tools
+## `convert_depth_msg`
+Converts messages for depth topic in provided bagfile to intensity images.

+## `run_bag_imu_filterer`
+Reads through a bag file and filters imu measurements, replacing the old imu measurements with new filtered ones.
+Saves output to a new bagfile.
+The filtered data can be plotted and analyzed by the imu\_analyzer script.

+## `run_depth_odometry_adder`
+Adds depth odometry relative poses to a new bag file.

-## GraphBag
+## `run_graph_bag`
-Graph bag simulates localization using a saved bagfile.
+Runs graph localization on a bagfile and saves the results to a new bagfile that can be processed by the plot_results_main.py script into a pdf showing information such as poses estiamtes, velocity estimates, bias estiates, covariances, and more.
 Rather than relying on rosbag play, it loads measurements directly and greatly decreases runtime.
 To accurately simulate measurement delays and drops, the LiveMeasurementSimulator class is provided along with a config file to provide delays and minimum spacing between measurements.

-Graph bag saves results to a new bag file that can be processed by the plot\_results\_main.py script into a pdf showing information such as poses estiamtes, velocity estimates, bias estiates, covariances, and more.
+## `run_imu_bias_tester_adder`
+Adds imu bias tester predictions to a new bag file using recorded localization states and IMU msgs.
+The IMU biases are taken from the recorded localization state msgs and applied to the IMU msgs to generate IMU poses.
+These predictions are plotted in `run_graph_bag` against provided groundtruth to measure the accuracy of recorded IMU biases.

-## BagImuFilterer
+## `run_sparse_mapping_pose_adder`
-The bag imu filterer enables the testing of imu filters written in c++.
-It parses a bag file and loads a c++ imu filter, then saves the filtered data to a new bag file.
-The filtered data can be plotted and analyzed by the imu\_analyzer script.
+Adds sparse mapping poses to a new bag file using sparse mapping feature messages and body_T_nav_cam extrinsics from the robot config file.

 # Scripts
 ## bag\_sweep